ECSTeam/pcf-connect/README.md

 This command will only go so far as validating the connection to Ops Manager.
 Connections to bosh director, cloud controller, and UAA occur when executing `pcf target <alias>`.

-Example:  `pcf alias -n 172.28.21.5 -u admin -p password -o system -s system`
+Example:  `pcf alias some-name -n 172.28.10.20 -u admin -p password -o system -s system`

 ## Targets